malloydata/malloy/docs/_src/examples/iowa/step3.md

 ```
 ## Testing the category map

 Let's take a look at each category class and see how many individual items it has.
-We'll also build a turtle that shows the `category_name`s that map into that category class.
+We'll also build a nested query that shows the `category_name`s that map into that category class.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "iowa/iowa.malloy", "isPaginationEnabled": false, "pageSize": 100, "size": "small", "dataStyles": { "names_list": { "renderer": "list_detail" } } }